chadkluck/serverless-deploy-pipeline-atlantis/README.md

 ### CodeCommit: Create Repository and Structure It

-Application Infrastructure Code in CodeCommit

-[Application Infrastructure](./application-infrastructure/) is available to seed your CodeCommit repository.
-Use the sample code for your initial experiments, tutorials, and as a template for structuring your own code to work with the pipeline.
-(Basically setting up the proper parameters and tags to allow the deploy pipeline to work its magic.)

-Make sure the `/application-infrastructure` directory stays in the root of your repository or CodePipeline will not know where to find your code!

-Once the service roles are created it is time to set up your CodeCommit repository to store your application infrastructure.
+Once the service role is created it is time to set up your CodeCommit repository to store your application infrastructure.

 You will need to create the CodeCommit repository and seed it with your application infrastructure before you can create the deploy pipeline.
-To get started, place the `/application-infrastructure` into the root of the repository.
+To get started, place the `/application-infrastructure/` into the root of the repository.
 You can replace it later with more functional code such as [Serverless Web Service Template for Pipeline Atlantis](https://github.com/chadkluck/serverless-webservice-template-for-pipeline-atlantis).

-## Create the Repository
+#### CodeCommit Step 1: Create the Repository

 1. Create a code commit repository.
 (You can name it `hello-world`)
 2. Clone the repository to your local machine.
-3. Copy the `/application-infrastructure` directory into the root of the repository and commit.
+3. Copy the `/application-infrastructure/` directory into the root of the repository and commit.
 4. Create `dev` and `test` branches (you can create additional branches later)

+Make sure the `/application-infrastructure/` directory stays in the root of your repository or CodePipeline will not know where to find your code!

 You should now have a repository with 3 branches: